-DSEI 2021 is proud to present a keynote programme featuring the top Defence officials from the UK Government and Forces, alongside some of their key international partners.
-All speakers will be broadcast live from our on-site studio to every theatre in ExCeL, and the sessions will also be available via the event app.
+DSEI 2021 presented a keynote programme featuring the top Defence officials from the UK Government and Forces, alongside some of their key international partners.
+All speakers were broadcasted live from our on-site studio to every theatre in ExCeL, and the sessions are also available via the event app.

 Day 1 - Tuesday 14 2021

 1130-1155, Tuesday 14 September